-The choice of the donor is made by the medical team, to guarantee the anonymity of the donation.
-Thus, the recipient woman or couple cannot personally choose the donor or her characteristics.
+When the oocytes come from an anonymous donor, the donor is chosen by the medical team.
+To guarantee the anonymity of the donation, the recipient woman or couple cannot personally choose the donor or her characteristics.

 Provided below is an index with the 6 points we are going to expand on in this article.

 The egg donation process is legally regulated in most countries by their legislation on Assisted Reproduction Techniques.
 Certain conditions that a woman must meet in order to be able to donate eggs.
 Among these requirements are:

 - Be of legal age.

 - Be healthy, both physically and psychologically, and have full capacity to act.

 - Not suffer from genetic, hereditary or infectious diseases transmissible to offspring.

 Therefore, when a woman decides that she wants to be an egg donor, she must pass certain medical and psychological tests to ensure that she is in good psychophysical health and that she meets these requirements.